IBM/deploy-graph-db-container/README.md

       $ ibmcloud cs init --host https://ap-south.containers.bluemix.net
       ```

-### 1.3 Create your Bluemix Kubernetes cluster
+### 1.3 Create your IBM Cloud Kubernetes cluster

-Bluemix allows you to create a free cluster that comes with 2 CPUs, 4 GB memory, and 1 worker node.
+IBM Cloud allows you to create a free cluster that comes with 2 CPUs, 4 GB memory, and 1 worker node.
 This is called _lite cluster_ and allows you to get familiar with and test Kubernetes capabilities.
 However they lack capabilities like persistent NFS file-based storage with volumes.

-To setup your cluster for maximum availability and capacity, Bluemix allows you to create a fully customizable, production-ready cluster called _standard cluster_. _Standard clusters_ allow highly available cluster configurations such as a setup with two clusters that run in different regions, each with multiple worker nodes.
+To setup your cluster for maximum availability and capacity, IBM Cloud allows you to create a fully customizable, production-ready cluster called _standard cluster_. _Standard clusters_ allow highly available cluster configurations such as a setup with two clusters that run in different regions, each with multiple worker nodes.
 Please see https://cloud.ibm.com/docs/containers/cs_planning.html#cs_planning_cluster_config to review other options for highly available cluster configurations.

 A detailed comparison of capabilities of _lite_ and _standard_ clusters is given in https://cloud.ibm.com/docs/containers/cs_planning.html#cs_planning.